 Book or Magazine

-Sometimes you might get bored and you’ll need to live through it.
+Sometimes you might get bored and need to live through it.
 A magazine or any good book to read does the job.

 If you have a journal or a diary, consider taking it too.
 There might be a need for it.